peterhinch/micropython-iot/pb_link/README.md

 ## 4.3 Special messages

 The ESP8266 sends messages to the Pyboard in response to changes in server status or under error conditions or because reports have been requested.
-Such messages comprise JSON encoded lists where element[0] defines the message type:

- 1. `['error', 'nature of error']` Error message.
- 2. `['status', boolean]` Status message.
-This is sent whenever the server status changes at the start or end of a WiFi or server outage.
- 3. `['report', nconnects, count, mem_free]` Report: sent at the requested interval.
- `nconnects` Count of the number of times the ESP8266 has had to connect to the WiFi or  server.
- `count` Incrementing report number (can be used to estimate  uptime).
- `mem_free` Free memory on the ESP8266 (in bytes).
+These trigger asynchronous bound methods which the user may override.

 ## 4.4 The AppBase class